Indarc/scripts/README.md

 - actpoints (actuator_endpoints) : generates actuator-directories and sends requests to the domain
 - pingsweep : ping with changing ip
 - urlmaker : extract only ip from input lines and return them
+- hash_check : indentifies input hash line and try decript it

 ## Installing:
 - Clone repository